bauchdj/file-browser-web-app/notes.md

 - New secret patten method for user creation

 - Rewrite ajax jQuery as XHR && replace all file action post requests with websocket messages
+- Remove user from localStorage.
+Use websocket id to lookup user, thereby connecting the websocket to user to directory for each fileAction

 - **File action results**
   - Could refactor code on backend.